sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/GLOBAL-TRANSACTION-IDS.md

 * [type](REFA:../PLUGIN-CONFIGURATION-FILE.md)=2 for [server side read consistency](SERVICE-LEVEL-AND-CONSISTENCY.md#server-side-read-consistency)
 * [type](REFA:../PLUGIN-CONFIGURATION-FILE.md)=3 for [server side write consistency](SERVICE-LEVEL-AND-CONSISTENCY.md#server-side-write-consistency)
 * [wait_for_gtid_timeout](REFA:../PLUGIN-CONFIGURATION-FILE.md) used for read consistency, if no slave is found consistent, specify max seconds to wait for at least one slave to become consistent.
-* [wait_for_wgtid_timeout](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side write consistency, specify max seconds a write operation can spend choosing a consistent master.
+* [wait_for_wgtid_timeout](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side write consistency, set the max number of seconds a write context participant wait when context [running_wdepth](REFA:../PLUGIN-CONFIGURATION-FILE.md) queue reachs its limit, that is when there is still a running write queries in the last depth position of the queue.
+* [running_depth](REFA:../PLUGIN-CONFIGURATION-FILE.md) used server side read consistency, set the max number of concurrent running write queries for the context, usually read contexts does not need running_depth greater then 0 which is the default value.
-* [running_ttl](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side write consistency, specify max running seconds for a write operation.
+* [running_wdepth](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side write consistency, set the max number of concurrent running write queries for the context.
+* [running_ttl](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side read and write consistency, sets the memcached ttl in seconds of the running queries context state.
 * [race_avoid](REFA:../PLUGIN-CONFIGURATION-FILE.md) strategy used if session consitency does not find any valid node.
-* [on_connect](REFA:../PLUGIN-CONFIGURATION-FILE.md) used for read consistency, specify if the GTID state should be retrived to initialize session consistency on connection init (read consitency escapes connection boundaries).

 In consistency enforcing `mymysqlnd_ms` takes the role of context coordinator.
 Therefore the plugin can and should be configured to use a persistent shared state store.
 Currently, `mymysqlnd_ms` supports only compatible memcached protocol state store.
 The [memcached_host](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive specify the backend shared state store hostname.
 You can use any memcached protocol capable server, e.g. [memcached](https://memcached.org/), [couchbase](https://www.couchbase.com/) or also [mysql with the memcached plugin](https://dev.mysql.com/doc/refman/5.6/en/innodb-memcached-setup.html), if not specified a [memcached_port](REFA:../PLUGIN-CONFIGURATION-FILE.md) the memcached default will be used.